DaveVoorhis/Wrapd/README.md

 databases on startup.

 Run standalone schema migrations on servers to create or update their databases during new-version deployment.

+In short, Wrapd makes it easy to deploy database creation and database upgrades.

 ### To build Wrapd ###